dondangp/quicksort/README.md

 - The summation represents the average runtime over all possible ways of splitting the array.

 2. **Simplifying the Equation:**
-Assuming that the pivot splits the array into two roughly equal parts on average, the recurrence simplifies to:
+The fixed pivot splits the array into two roughly equal parts on average, the recurrence simplifies to:
 T(n) = n + 2 * T(n / 2)